 Genuine Yamaha Service Manuals - Get the same factory manual for your vehicle that the technicians at your authorized Yamaha dealer use.
-Service manuals are available through your Yamaha dealer or you can order them directly through yamahapubs.com.
+Service manuals are available through your Yamaha dealer or you can order them directly through yamahapubs.com (USA only).

 Genuine Yamaha products are available only from your Yamaha dealer.
+Stooration L.S.